 “The House at The Head of The Valley”

 Everything we do here at Tregothnan brings us back to the magnificent botanical garden.
 It provides us with produce and inspiration; our range of English estate teas and herbal infusions are grown here, our Manuka and wildflower honeys are produced here, our seasonal British flowers and foliages are sourced here.
-The gardens, both in Cornwall and in Kent, are the beating heart of the estate and we are constantly inspired by their fecundity and resilience.
+The gardens, both in Cornwall and in Kent, are the beating heart of the estate and we are constantly inspired by their resilience and beauty.

 The flora at Tregothnan has been cherished for many centuries.
 From the 1840s it became a global hotspot for botanical innovations, and “the most introduced plants anywhere in the world now flourish in Cornwall” according to horticulturalist Philip McMillan Browse.
 The equable climate is moderated by the vast Atlantic Ocean as the air rises above the ten mile ridge of Cornwall.
 The humid air loses its damaging saltiness and perfectly mimics the high foothills of the Himalayas.
 Tregothnan itself is on the banks of the deep sea creek that is the river Fal – truly a micro-climate that has supported many extraordinary species of fruit trees and an enormous range of rare plants for centuries.

 The Wollemi Pine was brought to Tregothnan for cultivation and as a protected safe site for plants, the botanical garden was a perfect location to try and grow this mind-blowingly rare tree.
-12 years later and the Wollemi Pine (or Dinosaur Tree, as it’s more commonly known) has flourished and propagated back to life.
+12 years later and the Wollemia nobilis (or Dinosaur Tree, as it’s more commonly known) has flourished and propagated back to life.
 Cuttings from Tregothnan’s specimen have been sent all over the world and the tree is now flourishing away from its endangered status.